zapier/visual-builder/docs/_docs/integration-checks-reference.md

 If your object is returned with a differently named `id` field (such as `contact_id`), write code to rename it.

 This check is similiar to `D010`.
-But unlike `D010`, this one validates the live polling results in the [Zap History](https://zapier.com/app/history) instead of the static samples in your integration definition.
+This check validates the live polling results in the [Zap History](https://zapier.com/app/history), while `D010` validates the static samples in your integration definition.

 ✘ an example of an **incorrect** implementation: